dgreathouse/Droideka/README.md

 ### Drivetrain (Subsystem)
 The drivetrains is responsible for moving the robot around the field.
 ## Arm (Subsystem)
-The arm is responsible for picking up
+The arm is responsible for picking up and dropping off the cones and cubes.